Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 ## Late Assignment Policy

-If you submit an assignment after the due date, your instructor will apply a late penalty as follows:

-- Late assignments that are submitted **no later that 2 days (48 hours)** after the deadline will be given a **10% late penalty**.
-- Another **10% late penalty** will be applied for **every 2 days (48 hours)** that pass after the deadline.
-For example, an assignment that is submitted 5 days late will receive a 30% late penalty.
+In this class, we will be using student submissions as material for in-class discussions and activities, such as peer code reviews. **If you do not submit your homework assignments by the deadline, you will miss out on these opportunities.** However, no explicit late penalty will be applied for submissions under 1 week late.
+You may also re-submit your work to correct errors and increase your homework score.

-- Assignments submitted **more than 7 days (1 week) late** will **not** be accepted.
+Assignments or corrections submitted **more than 7 days (1 week) late** will **not** be accepted.

-Late assignment penalties **do not apply** to resubmissions.
-You may redo and resubmit your old assignments as many times as you would like up to the final course deadline. _**In other words, I will only consider your first submission when applying a late penalty.**_

-The **absolute last day** to submit any assignment will be **Friday, July 17 at 11:59 PM**.
+The **absolute last day** to submit any assignment will be **Friday, March 5 at 11:59 PM**.
+After that, no other extensions may be granted even in extenuating circumstances due to a hard deadline for submitting grades.

 If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.